Pa-stack/fernflower-osrs/phase1.md

 * Build all modules and run tests
   * Windows PowerShell
     * gradlew.bat build
-* Verify CLI flags are recognized
+* Generate a small NSF dump (deterministic JSONL)
-  * mapper-cli/build/install/mapper-cli/bin/mapper-cli.bat mapOldNew --help | Select-String "--use-nsf64"
+  * Run the CLI with --dump-normalized-features (optionally provide a directory) and confirm mapper-cli/build/nsf-jsonl (or the provided dir) contains old.jsonl and new.jsonl with nsf_version="NSFv2".
-* Generate a small NSF dump
+* Write a report JSON and verify flags
-  * Run the workspace task "Mapper: mapOldNew" and check that mapper-cli/build/nsf-jsonl contains old.jsonl and new.jsonl with nsf_version="NSFv2".
+  * Run the CLI with --report mapper-cli/build/report.json and confirm the file exists and includes fields like use_nsf64 and nsf_tier_order under candidate/report sections.